robynhan/Bottle/README.md

 Bottle is a **Zookeeper** lib for Java language.

-Note: to run the unit test in the project, you should have a zookeeper instance running in your local, which can be accessed with '127.0.0.1:2181'.
+**Note**: to run the unit test in the project, you should have a zookeeper instance running in your local, which can be accessed with '127.0.0.1:2181'.

 ## API